Skip to Content Skip to Search

 end

-The actual before_action that is used to verify the CSRF token.
+The actual before_action that is used to verify the request to protect from forgery.
 Don’t override this directly.
 Provide your own forgery protection strategy instead.
 If you override, you’ll disable same-origin <script> verification.

 Lean on the protect_from_forgery declaration to mark which actions are due for same-origin request verification.
 If protect_from_forgery is enabled on an action, this before_action flags its after_action to verify that JavaScript responses are for XHR requests, ensuring they follow the browser’s same-origin policy.